theriftlab/immanuel-python/docs/3-examples.md

 transits = charts.Transits('32n43', '117w09')
 ```

 For the Transits chart, the time is always assumed to be the present.
 Coordinates are optional, and when omitted they will default to the location of the GMT prime meridian in Greenwich.
-Coordinates are only needed to calculate the houses and house-based chart objects (Part of Fortune, Vertex, etc.), so if you do not require these in your transits you can safely omit them and simply call `chart.Transits()`.
+Coordinates are only needed to calculate the houses and house-based chart objects (Part of Fortune, Vertex, etc.), so if you do not require these in your transits you can safely omit the coordinates and simply call `chart.Transits()`.

-Synastry charts are not explicitly available as a separate class, but since a synastry chart is esentially two charts layered on top of each other with aspects between them, you can use the `aspects_to` parameter which is available in each chart class.
-This takes another chart class as an argument, and builds the aspects of the containing class to point to the planets/objects in the passed class.
+Synastry charts are not explicitly available as a distinct class, but since a synastry chart is esentially two charts layered on top of each other with aspects between them, you can use the `aspects_to` parameter - available in each chart class - to create a synastry.
+This takes another chart class instance as an argument, and builds the aspects of the containing instance to point to the planets/objects in the passed instance.
 For example:

 ```python
 from immanuel import charts